Gustave Moreau

 1844-1846

-Gustave Moreau makes frequent visits to the private studio of the Neo-Classicist painter François-Edouard Picot, decorator of public monuments and churches in Paris.
-Here, he prepares for the competitive entrance exam for the École Royale des Beaux-Arts.
+Gustave Moreau attends the private studio of neoclassical painter François-Edouard Picot, decorator of public monuments and churches in Paris.
+There, he prepares for the entrance exam to the Ecole Royale des Beaux-Arts.

 1846